-ASTRON - Due to ongoing schedule reductions, we have recently been able to meet our current staffing needs.
-However, with anticipated associate faculty retirements within the next year or two, we will need to recruit additional associate faculty members.
+ASTRON - We conducted interviews for a full-time astronomy faculty in Spring 2024, so we anticipate having a new faculty member starting in Fall 2024.
+However, if this hiring does not go through, the following is true: Due to ongoing schedule reductions, we have recently been able to meet our current staffing needs.
+However, we will need to recruit additional associate faculty members.
 Historically, it has been difficult to staff classes in this discipline due to a lack of available qualified instructors.
 Specifically, very few people possess a graduate degree in Astronomy and/or Physics, and SSU does not offer a graduate degree in these disciplines.
-We generally conduct associate instructor interviews whenever a qualified candidate applies for the pool.
-Interviews were last conducted in April 2019 and no one was added to the pool due to a lack of qualified candidates.
-We currently have four associate astronomy instructors who regularly teach for us (two also teach at other institutions).
-One of them lives in San Mateo, and we went to great lengths to recruit them to come teach our weekend classes.
-Additional associate interviews will be conducted whenever a qualified applicant applies.
-Hiring an additional full-time faculty in Astronomy would alleviate these concerns, as we have nearly 2 FTEF currently taught by associates or as part of full-time faculty overload.
+Interviews were last conducted in Fall 2023 and no one was added to the pool due to a lack of qualified candidates and strict regulations imposed by HR.
+We currently have one associate astronomy instructor who lives in San Mateo, and we went to great lengths to recruit them to come teach our weekend and online classes.